brickblock-io/smart-contracts/docs/POA-FUNDING-FLOW.md

   - If funding goal is met at this stage, contract automatically switches to `FundingSuccessful` stage.

 ## 5. Funding Succesful Stage
-  - Broker should check the fee amount required to activate the contract:
+  - Issuer should check the fee amount required to activate the contract:
   ```
   poatoken.calculateTotalFee()
   ```
   ### 5.1 Execute required functions before activation:
-  -  `poatoken.payActivationFee()` should be called by any of `Broker`, `Custodian` or `Brickblock`.
+  -  `poatoken.payActivationFee()` should be called by any of `Issuer`, `Custodian` or `Brickblock`.
 If you are wondering why we made this function public to everyone, please see the explanation for this function in `PoaCrowdsale.sol` contract.
   - Custodian should update proof of custody (Hash of legal papers uploaded to IPFS) by calling:

   ```